-International Slavery Museum, Liverpool – The trip helped students to develop an understanding of the way in which the British-Atlantic slave trade is memorialised.
+International Slavery Museum, Liverpool – Students developed an understanding of the way in which the British-Atlantic slave trade is memorialised.

-Boots company archive – Students have visited the Boots D10 factory and explored the Boots archive.
+Boots company archive – Students visited the Boots D10 factory and explored the Boots archive.

 Birmingham and Lichfield – Students visited Lilchfield Cathedral and Birmingham Museum.